Understanding Spending Behavior: Recurrent Neural Network Explanation and Interpretation: Results

 \tikzset{boximg/.style={remember picture,thick,draw}}

-The interpretation of the features in Figure \ref{fig:hierarchy} is that they mark the locations where the trajectories would penetrate the inside of a sphere in the state space of the RNN.
-We observed that the directions of the trajectories were consistent with the grades of the customers' fuzzy memberships in each of the five personality traits, i.e., the output data of the RNN.
-The greater a customer's fuzzy membership in the dominant personality trait, the quicker the trajectories converged towards the corresponding hypothesised attractor.
-The five attractors acted not only on the dominant personality trait, but also on succeedingly lesser personality traits with succeedingly lesser forces.
-We demonstrate this in Figure \ref{fig:hierarchy} where the sub-clusters preserve the structure of their parent clusters: trajectories of lesser personality traits also converged to their respective attractors.
+We observed that the directions of the trajectories were consistent with the grades of the customers' memberships in each of the five personality traits, i.e., the output data $O$ of the RNN.
+The greater a customer's membership in the dominant personality trait, the quicker the trajectories converged towards the corresponding hypothesised attractor.
+The attractors acted not only on the dominant personality trait, but also on succeedingly lesser personality traits with succeedingly lesser forces.
+We demonstrate this in Fig. \ref{fig:hierarchy} where the sub-clusters preserve the structure of their parent clusters: trajectories of lesser personality traits also converged to their respective attractors.
 Intuitively, people spend differently according to their dominant personality trait.
 Within a group of their peers, their lesser personality traits still differentiate them from each other.
-Thus the hierarchical clustering of trajectories and their and labeling is the model interpretation.

-Finally, Figure \ref{fig:pers_change} shows the long-term (six years) and short-term (one year) trajectories of a single customer who changed their spending behaviour such that their dominant personality type changed in the last year.
-In this figure it is clear that, for the final year, both trajectories moved towards the same attractor (conscientiousness), with the neuroticism attractor no longer acting upon the long-term trajectory.
-We do not yet know the locations of the hypothesised attractors and though it is not required for an interpretation we nevertheless intend to locate them in future work by following methods described in, e.g., \cite{ceni19, mahes19, katz18}.
+Thus the hierarchical clustering of trajectories and the labeling of the attractors is the model interpretation.
+Based on this observation and to locate and label the attractors, we mapped the dimensions of the output space $O$ onto the state space $S$ using inverse regression, as described in Section \ref{sec:inv_pred}.
+The resulting mapping ($\mathcal{O}$) is shown in Figure \ref{fig:inverse_dimensions} where each colored axis represents a personality dimension.
+These are the axes along which customers' trajectories moved in time; each time-step moved a trajectory further along these dimensions, with the direction dictated by the grades of membership in each of the output dimensions.
+We proved this by predicting the final location in the state space ($\mathcal{L}$) of each trajectory given the normalized grades of membership in each of the dimensions in the output space $O$.